georgekitsos21/Etraveli_Group/README.md

 2. Mvn clean install and install maven dependencies, then reload the project.

-3. Configure WebDriver, System.setProperty("webdriver.chrome.driver", "resources/chromedriver");
+3. Configure WebDriver, System.setProperty("webdriver.chrome.driver", "resources/chromedriver"); or "resources/chromedriver.exe if you have a windows machine

 4. Download the WebDriver executable for your browser and add it to your system's PATH.
 Alternatively, specify its location in the BaseTests class